implydata/learn-druid/README.md

 To get started quickly:

-1. Clone this repository locally:
+1. Clone this repository locally, if you have not already done so:

    ```bash
    git clone https://github.com/implydata/learn-druid